diginc/HotSBuildCheatSheets/Kerrigan.md

-#### Update 2015/09/04
+#### Updates
+** Update 2015/09/17 - First post Rexxar patch numbers, resetting the total games, proentially shifting builds around a lot.**
-**The build shorthand column now link to HeroesFire.com talent calulator with the URL customized for each build!
+**Update 2015/09/04** - The build shorthand column now link to HeroesFire.com talent calulator with the URL customized for each build!
-Use them to see a more detailed view of the build and talents, or tweak builds slightly.**
+Use them to see a more detailed view of the build and talents, or tweak builds slightly.

 ***